-It follows the success of the award winning HSBC Climate Partnership, a five year programme to reduce the impact of climate change on people, forests, freshwater and cities, and accelerate the adoption of low carbon policies.
+The Water Programme follows the success of the award-winning HSBC Climate Partnership, a five-year programme to reduce the impact of climate change on people, forests, freshwater and cities, and accelerate the adoption of low-carbon policies.

-A quarter of the world’s population live in ecosystems that are under threat from water scarcity.
-In addition, there are nearly 800 million people without access to safe water and 2.5 billion people living without access to basic sanitation.
+A quarter of the world’s population live in ecosystems under threat from water scarcity.
+In addition, there are nearly 800 million people without access to safe water and 2.5 billion people without access to basic sanitation.

 The financial and human implications of these global water challenges are vast, yet there is a compelling case for investment in water.
 Globally, the average return on each US$1 invested in universal access to safe water and sanitation is just under US$5, according to a report published by Frontier Economics in June 2012.

 The programme is having a significant impact around the world.

 Click here to find out what we have achieved in the first three-and-a-half years of the programme.